2005 Glendale train crash: Suspect

 Juan Manuel Álvarez was allegedly suicidal long before the incident occurred.
 According to some reports, he had attempted suicide previously.
 In addition, he was a known methamphetamine addict prone to delusional behavior.
-At the time of the crash, Alvarez, the father of two young children, was experiencing marital difficulties; his wife, Carmelita Ochoa, had filed a restraining order against him months before the incident, claiming he had become erratic, threatening and controlling to her and their children.
+At the time of the crash, Álvarez, the father of two young children, was experiencing marital difficulties; his wife, Carmelita Ochoa, had filed a restraining order against him months before the incident, claiming he had become erratic, threatening and controlling to her and their children.
 He reportedly was employed as a handyman in the Los Angeles suburb of Compton.

 Police initially believed that Álvarez decided to kill himself on the day of the collision, but that he changed his mind immediately before the train hit his vehicle, jumping out of the car and observing as the crash took place.
 He fled the scene but was later found at a friend's home in Atwater Village.
 He was charged with, and subsequently convicted of, eleven counts of murder with "special circumstances".
 Police say following investigations indicated Álvarez may have intended to cause the crash without committing suicide.
 Authorities filed additional charges against him for murder with intent.